volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 console.log(sum); // Prints "26"
 ```

-**Important note:** in order to reduce array to a single value going from right-to-left you can use `reduceRight` function.
+**Important note:** in order to reduce an array to a single value going from right-to-left you can use `reduceRight` function.

 #### push

 *changes the original array*

-Adds new elements to the end of an array and returns new length of an array:
+Adds new elements to the end of an array and returns the new length of an array:

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];